 Administrative and support staff with two or more consecutive years of service on a continuing appointment of half-time (17½ hours per week) or more are eligible for paid leave of up to four weeks for the birth or adoption of a child.

 Eligible staff with less than two years of service will be granted leave prorated based on their length of service at a rate of one week of paid leave for every six consecutive months of completed service.
 Each staff member is eligible for one parental leave per event.
 Parental leave is available to each employee no more than two times during her or his employment with the College.

 Parental leave will count towards the 12 weeks of leave allowed under the Family Medical Leave Act and may be used in conjunction with accrued vacation and/or floating holidays and, when appropriate, accrued sick leave.
 Parental leave must be taken immediately prior to or following the birth, adoption, or placement for adoption of a child.
 Adopted children must be under the age of 18 at the time of adoption.
 If both parents are staff employees and eligible for leave, leaves may be taken concurrently or consecutively.
 Employees must contact Human Resources to arrange their leave and are encouraged to do so as far in advance as possible.

 Supervisors may grant up to three days paid leave to employees for funeral/bereavement in the immediate family and/or household.
-Immediate family or household member is defined as spouse, domestic partner, parents or stepparents, brothers and sisters, children, grandparents, grandchildren, corresponding in-laws, or another person in the household with whom the employee has a significant relationship.
+An immediate family or a household member is defined as a spouse, domestic partner, parent or stepparent, brother or sister, child, grandparent, grandchild, a corresponding in-law, or another person in the household with whom the employee has a significant relationship.

 If a supervisor feels more time away from work is needed, the matter should be discussed with the Director of Human Resources.
 The actual number of paid days to be granted is determined by the Director of Human Resources and is dependent upon the closeness of the relationship, distance to be traveled, or other circumstances involved.